 Rotisserie | De Clercqstraat 81 / Beukenplein 17

 Don’t worry, they won’t actually try to turn you into a cannibal here, that would be illegal.
 But for all other carnivores, Cannibale Royale is the perfect place.
 Meat can be ordered by weight, from 200 to 1000 (!) grams, and the burgers follow suit in terms of specularity.
 The Cannibale Burger is the jewel in the crown, featuring pulled pork, sauerkraut and bourbon-flavoured barbecue sauce.
 Of course, a craft beer wouldn’t go amiss here, and so several varieties are on offer.
-Cocktails are on the menu too, which is especially handy as Cannibale Royale is one for the night owls, open until 2 at night on weekdays and until 3 on weekends.
+Cocktails are on the menu too, which is especially handy as Cannibale Royale is one for the night owls, open until 2 in the morning on weekdays and until 3 on weekends.

 Cannibale Royale | Handboogstraat 17A / Ruysdaelkade 149

 Ever since the opening in 2014, the burgers from Ter Marsch & Co have come to the attention in the Netherlands and abroad.
 Originally from Rotterdam, but finally (and thankfully) available in the heart of Amsterdam.
 According to the judges of the Best Burger Benelux competition, the Mexico-inspired Holy Moly hamburger stood out in the meat-based category for “its taste, creativity, originality, looks and presentation”.
 The burger with a Wagyu and Spanish Black Angus beef patty, sweet-and-sour tomatillo, coriander-avocado mole, chilli-carnitas pork belly, chorizo cream, cheddar, crispy bacon and lime Jarritos cream is a lot to handle but after tasting it, we understood why they’ve walked away with the prize for the second year running.